 Out in the Käsivarsi wilderness area, the magnitude of the northern lights is more obvious than anywhere else, I think.
 The great, vast openness of the round fell landscape, the profound arctic silence and millions of stars make a truly magic background for the aurora.
 It is almost too beautiful to capture in a photo.

 Tip: Get out of your comfort zone, get out into the wilderness, be prepared to walk, ski or get a snowmobile ride to get out of the village.
-In Lapland you are likely to see stunning Auroras just about
+In Lapland you are likely to see stunning Auroras just about every other night in winter.

 When I first came to Finland, I lived in Hetta, Enontekiö.
 As you drive into the village, you drive pass a petrol station, one of those which have seen it’s better days.
 The backyard is now a home to random stuff accumulated over the years and overall, it is not the prettiest landscapes in the otherwise photogenic national park surroundings of the village.